Linuxander/ntfy_aws_deployment_iac/README.md

 Although the NTFY website explains how to install and configure it on your laptop or in a cloud platform, it involves several manual steps.
 This may be fine for some people, but it may become a tedious task for us.

 This repository simplifies that process for cloud engineers who already have an AWS development environment available.
-It uses Terraform automation to setup the NTFY server in their AWS account.
-This gives you the ability to deploy it when needed and destroy it when you don't with minimal effort.
+It uses Terraform automation to set up the NTFY server in their AWS account.
+This allows you to deploy it when needed and destroy it when you don't with minimal effort.

-It creates VPC and EC2 resources for you on your AWS account.
-It also provides the server's public IP address required to complete your phone's NTFY app configuration to start receiving notifications.
+After running this terraform project, you will have a dedicated NTFY setup with a configured VPC and EC2 instance as your NTFY server.
+The terraform output provides the server's public IP address.
+Use that IP to complete the NTFY notification app configuration on your phone.
+Then, run your everyday commands with additional NTFY commands appended to it.
+When your long-running commands are complete, you will receive notifications on your phone.

 # Process Overview